 $ ls -lh

 You can view hidden files by appending the -a flag.
-Hidden files are usually system files which begin with a full stop or a period.
+Hidden files are usually system files that begin with a full stop or a period.

 $ ls -a